-(After receiving applications, the JICA office (or the Embassy of Japan) will send them to the JICA Center in JAPAN by April 15, 2016)
+(After receiving applications, the JICA office (or the Embassy of Japan) will send them to the JICA Center in JAPAN by March 23, 2018.)

-(2) Selection:
+(2) Selection

 After receiving the documents through proper channels from your government, the JICA office (or the embassy of Japan) will conduct screenings, and then forward the documents to the JICA Center in Japan.
 Selection will be made by the JICA Center in consultation with concerned organizations in Japan.
 The applying organization with the best intention to utilize the opportunity of this program will be highly valued in the selection.
+Qualifications of applicants who belong to the military or other military-related organizations and/or who are enlisted in the military will be examined by the Government of Japan on a case-by-case basis, consistent with the Development Cooperation Charter of Japan, taking into consideration their duties, positions in the organization, and other relevant information in a comprehensive manner.